 I remember him particularly.
 I took him more than any other English teacher, always going back to him if he was an option, even for that Film as Lit coast-a-thon that my parents insisted I could only take if I did American Lit simultaneously. (“I get to watch movies for English credit and the only downside is he’s going to interrupt every minute to tell me what’s happening?
 That’s AWESOME!”)
 I couldn’t have told you at the time why I liked him so much.
 I vaguely hated school and most teachers were sort of “the enemy.”
 But decades later I still remember with how much poise he could navigate a classroom lesson.
 I don't remember the gerund vs. infinitive or how to analyze A Separate Peace.
 I remember how he never let us forget the tremendous power and gravitas of language to hold sway our hearts, but somehow also never let us take ourselves too seriously either.
 A "Fenork" if I forgot my homework.
 A "Good man Stan!" if I remembered it.
 But he never let the levity float out of his reach either–we were learning the language of Shakespeare and Faulkner and Twain, and we weren't going to forget it.

 He threaded that needle of laughter and profundity with such a casual grace that the only word that springs to mind is from Victorian court: sprezzatura– the skill so practiced that it can be performed in a way that makes it look easy.
 He drove the too serious and the not serious enough to apoplectic irritation, but even that never got to him.
-It was as if he new how to teach despite us.
+It was almost as if he knew how to teach despite us.

 Lastly a story: It was late fall and two football players came in to discuss their failing grades.
 I won’t mention their names, but I knew them both.
 They were ineligible because of their grade point average and the CIF playoffs hung in the balance.
 We were doing well that year.
 The players were going around to get their grades improved so they could play.
 It would be some time before I realized what an indictment of so many things at Canyon High their sheer audacity signaled.